stan-dev/pystan2/doc/installation_beginner.rst

 Windows
 ~~~~~~~

-The anaconda installer should be able to be double-clicked and
+The Anaconda installer should be able to be double-clicked and
 installed.
 Use all of the defaults for installation except make sure to
 check Make Anaconda the default Python.